Netcracker/KubeMarine/documentation/Installation.md

     roles: ["control-plane"]
 ```

+Following are the parameters allowed to be specified in the `node_defaults` section:
+* keyfile, username, connection_port, connection_timeout, and gateway.
+* labels, and taints - specify at global level only if the [Mini-HA Scheme](#mini-ha-scheme) is used.

+For more information about the listed parameters, refer to the following section.

 ### nodes

 In the `nodes` section, it is necessary to describe each node of the future cluster.